danbikle/rollup/README.md

 # README.md

-This repo contains demonstrations of 'rolling up' time series data.
+This repo contains demonstrations of 'rolling up' Forex time series data.

 The idea of 'roll-up' is simple.

 I follow these steps to roll-up prices from micro-second observations to one-second observations:

-* Get a zip file full of micro-second observations from the web(for EURUSD data for example)
+* Get a zip file full of micro-second observations from the web(for EUR/USD data for example)
 * Unzip the file into a CSV file
 * Read the CSV file into a tablular data structure with rows and columns
 * For each observation extract the one-second value from the observation timestamp
 * Load the one-second values into the data structure as a new column called: 'ts1s'
-* Sort the data structure by ts1s
-* Find the mean prices for each ts1s group in the structure
 * Use group-by syntax to extract a smaller data structure containing mean prices at one-second intervals
-* Write the smaller structure to CSV file
+* Write the smaller structure to a compressed CSV file

 The above steps can be used within loops if the micro-second observations are spread across multiple files.